miltonizer/misc_quake_stuff/miltons_4on4_essentials.md

 - Make sure you know how to play each spawn at the start of the map.
 There are some useful videos for this in Youtube.
 Google for DDK, he knows what he's talking about.
 - Learn the best routes from A to B to C. Perhaps even from C to A.
 - Use the unavoidable prewars for honing your movement skills in each map.
-- Learn the sound clues in each map.
+- Learn the sound cues in each map.
 Knowing locations of shell / nail packs can be crucial in some maps.

 ## Don't steal stuff
 - Be aware of your surroundings.
 Before taking that weapon or armor it is very useful to know if your team mate might need it more.